utkarsh-1602/strivers-a2z-dsa-sheet/Stack_and_Queues/Learning/Readme.md

 # Stack and Queues Basic Problems
 - Stack is a data structure that follows the Last In First Out (LIFO) rule.
+- Queue is a data structure that follows the First In First Out (FIFO) rule.

 ## Stack Functions